Nau mai (welcome)! This is your place to find key information on the Ōmokoroa Road Stage 2 Urbanisation project.

 The Ōmokoroa Peninsula is experiencing rapid growth, with an expected population of 13,000 residents by 2050.
 To support this growth and manage the increasing traffic demands, we're upgrading a section of Ōmokoroa Road - from Prole Road to the railway - a distance of just over 1km.
 This is a key part of the Ōmokoroa Structure Plan.

-This project will enhance road safety, provide better transport options, improve accessibility and ensure the infrastructure meets urban standards.
+Once finished, it will enhance road safety, provide better transport options, improve accessibility and ensure the infrastructure meets urban standards.

 Work started in February 2025 and is expected to wrap up by mid-2026.